saurabhgokhale/ChartingSolutions/README.md

 3D Charting Solutions
 ============================

-This is a Charting Library that I developed for Amdocs Inc. I am in the process of getting approval from the company to make the code open source.
+This is a Charting Library that I developed for Amdocs Inc.

-I am hoping to get the approval in few days.
-Until then, here are the charts that I developed.

 Bar Chart
 ----------